 Fit and Flare Dresses

-Fit and flare dresses (also known as A-line dresses or skater dresses) are some of the best dresses for petite women, like this Cotton Eyelet Dress ($69.00)
+Fit and flare dresses (also known as A-line dresses or skater dresses) are some of the best dresses for petite women.

-The silhouette is commonly flattering because it is form fitting in your upper body (exactly what we need as short girls) but it is also more forgiving for your lower body.
+The A shape silhouette is commonly flattering because it is form fitting in your upper body (exactly what we need as short girls) but it is also more forgiving for your lower body.

 They do not hug the curve of your bottom, thus they will draw people’s attention away from your butt and thighs.
 They are especially recommended for women who do not want people to focus on their lower body, such as the pear body type.